bwindels/wwwee/README.md

 ### Who's working on this?

 Just [me](https://github.com/bwindels) for now, but let me know if you want to contribute!
+Have a look at the [good first issues](https://github.com/bwindels/wwwee/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) if you're wondering where to start.

 ### Is this running somewhere already?